kubernetes-sigs/contributor-playground/cndt-2020/README.md

 Welcome to Kubernetes Upstream Training!!

-This is the location of our [CloudNative Days Tokyo 2020](https://cndt2020.cloudnativedays.jp/)
+This is the location of [CloudNative Days Tokyo 2020](https://cndt2020.cloudnativedays.jp/): Kubernetes Upstream Training (Sep 7th 2020) activities.

 ## 資料 (Documents)